Uruguay

 Uruguay has existed as an independent republic since 18 July 1830, when its first Constitution was approved.
 Since then, it has taken advantage of its natural harbour to become an important commercial centre.

-The country experienced continued GDP growth during the last twenty years, which enabled reaching the investment grade in 2012 and achieving the largest GDP per capita in the region.
-However, from 2016 to 2019 the economy entered into a period of languished growth which was further exacerbated by the pandemic, resulting in a 6.1% GDP reduction in 2020.
-During 2020 and 2021 Uruguay was praised by the international community by its handling of the pandemic, with a rapid assessment and display of vaccines for all the population.
+Uruguay has experienced continued gross domestic product (GDP) growth during the last 20 years, which enabled reaching investment grade in 2012 and achieving the largest GDP per capita in the region.
+However, from 2016 to 2019, the economy entered into a period of languished growth that was further exacerbated by the pandemic, resulting in a 6.1% GDP reduction in 2020.
+During 2020 and 2021, Uruguay was praised by the international community for its handling of the pandemic, with a rapid assessment and display of vaccines for all the population.

-PwC Uruguay currently has offices located in Montevideo city, in the Free Zones of World Trade Center and Zonamerica, as well as in Punta del Este, with over 400 professionals trained in audit, accounting, tax, economics, information technology, human resources, and operational management.
-This places PwC as one of the most developed professional services organizations in Uruguay.
+PwC Uruguay currently has offices located in Montevideo city (downtown), Zonamerica Free Zona, as well as in Punta del Este, with over 400 professionals trained in audit, accounting, tax, economics, information technology, human resources, and operational management.
+This places PwC as one of the most developed professional services organisations in Uruguay.

 Quick rates and dates